-Today, a Fishback Center teacher was approached by an SDSU student who said: "Hi!
+On October 22nd, a Fishback Center teacher was approached by an SDSU student who said: "Hi!
 I would like to give this to you - the children on the playground inspired me to write this!"

 A Warm Fall Day after a Cold Spell

 From behind the playground fence,